CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 ## 4.5

 ### New Features
+  * Add preliminary support for PostgreSQL 14
-  * Minimum required version of Grafana has been updated to 7.4.x
+  * Minimum required version of Grafana has been updated to 7.5.x
   * Updated Grafana Overview dashboards to support new Stat panel
   * Updated PostgreSQL Details Grafana dashboard with more information and to be able to present data grouped by clusters.
 The pgBackRest panel was removed from this dashboard.
   * The pgBackRest Grafana dashboard now presents data on a per-stanza basis